keboola/keboola-as-code/README.md

 docker-compose run --rm dev make tests
 ```

-To start the interactive console in container, you can use:
+To start the interactive console in the container, you can use:
 ```
 docker-compose run --rm dev bash
 ```